mariodias/wirecard-sdk-php/README.md

 ## Customers

-Customer is the user of a service or the buyer of your online store.
+The customer is the user of a service or the buyer of your online store.
 This API allows the registration and consultation of a particular client.

 For more information about this resource, visit our documentation: [Customers](https://dev.wirecard.com.br/v2.0/reference#1-clientes)